Science-Backed Aphrodisiacs: Exactly What To Eat To Ramp Up Your Sex Drive

 These healthy fats are well known as sexual energizers!
 They are building blocks of prostaglandins, hormone-like substances that play a huge role in sexual health.
 Found in fish, seafood, nuts, and seeds, omega-3 fats help your body absorb vitamin D, necessary for the healthy function of your sex hormones.
-Results: increased libido and more spark between the sheets!
+Results: increased libido8 and more spark between the sheets!

 These delicious, nutritious nuts have wonderful benefits, including helping to reduce blood pressure, normalize cholesterol, and thus lower your odds of heart disease.
 Here's one of the best parts: They're notable for improving erectile dysfunction.
-In one study, men who ate 3.5 ounces (100 grams) of pistachio nuts daily for three weeks had better blood flow to the penis and, as a result, firmer erections.
+In one study9, men who ate 3.5 ounces (100 grams) of pistachio nuts daily for three weeks had better blood flow to the penis and, as a result, firmer erections.
 So, guys: Start snacking on pistachios!

 This delectable shellfish is a powerhouse food with libido-boosting compounds.
 One is zinc, a mineral required for testosterone and sperm production in men and enhanced lubrication in women.
-Another is D-aspartic acid, which has been shown to stimulate the release of both testosterone and estrogen, which, in turn, stimulate sexual desire and performance.
+Another is D-aspartic acid10, which has been shown to stimulate the release of both testosterone and estrogen, which, in turn, stimulate sexual desire and performance.

 What is the best diet for sex?

 One final piece of advice: Follow the best diet for the best sex.
 And what would that diet be?
-According to a 2018 study in the journal Nutrients, it is a ketogenic diet, especially for women.
+According to a 2018 study in the journal Nutrients, it is a ketogenic diet11, especially for women.
 Researchers put the participants on a keto diet for four months.
 At the end of the study, women self-reported the following: feeling more excited during sex, experiencing greater lubrication, and having more orgasms.
 Translation: A keto diet definitely boosts your friskiness factor and your satisfaction!

 I'm not really surprised by what research reveals about a keto diet.
 Many keto foods boost oxytocin, the bonding hormone that plays an important role in the brain's impulses to be intimate.
 Foods known to enhance oxytocin include vitamin-C-rich foods such as broccoli and Brussels sprouts, and healthy fats.